The Health and Social Care Board (HSCB) is leading on a regional project to improve Adult Learning Disability Services across Northern Ireland.

 “We are asking what is working well, what can be improved and what do we need to start doing in order to improve the lives of adults with learning disabilities.

-“Informed by feedback from those who avail and deliver learning disability services we hope to produce a report on this work early in 2020.
-Your voice matters to us so please take the time to provide your views.”
+“Informed by feedback from those who avail and deliver learning disability services we hope to produce a report on this work early in 2020.”